 Currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
 Certain assets and liabilities of the Company are denominated in Kenyan Shilling and Mexican Peso and are therefore subject to fluctuation against the Canadian dollar.
 Currency risk is considered to be moderate.

-The Canadian dollar equivalent of financial instruments denominated in foreign currencies as at November 30, 2020 and May 31, 2020 is as follows:
+The Canadian dollar equivalent of financial instruments denominated in foreign currency as at February 28, 2021 and May 31, 2020 is as follows: